larsenv/TiVoRPCPlus/README.md

 ## Important Notes
 To get your `tvguide_url` you will need to go on [Zap2it](https://tvschedule.zap2it.com/) website then correctly select your provider.
 In Developer Mode, go on Network then you can find a URL with `grid` in its name.
 Copy that to the config.json.

-You __NEED__ to enable Network Remote Control in your TiVo settings.
-Google how to do this for your specific TiVo box.
+You must turn Network Remote Control on your TiVo in order to use rich presence.

 Thanks to dwilliamsuk for the original TiVoRPC app.